Mandatory Alcohol Screening Becomes Law in Canada.

 Impaired driving is a serious and persistent problem in Canada.
 Barely a day goes by without a news report on impaired driving.
 Sometimes the impaired driver is taken off the road and charged before something terrible occurs.
 Sadly, in other instances, there is the tragic news that yet another person has been killed or injured by an impaired driver.

 Mandatory screening (previously called random breath testing) is a roadside breath screening test to detect impaired drivers.
 It is used mainly at stationary checkstops where every passing driver is required to stop and give a breath sample.
 Drivers remain in their cars, and the process is routine, quick and causes minimal delays for sober drivers.

-Mandatory screening is widely acknowledged as one of the most effective means of deterring impaired driving.
+There is more than 4 decades of international research showing the effectiveness of mandatory alcohol screening.
 It has been adopted in New Zealand, Australia and most European countries, and has helped to reduce overall road crashes and fatalities.

-Existing breath screening laws do not serve as a meaningful deterrent to impaired driving.
-As the law stands now, police can only demand a roadside breath sample if they have reasonable grounds to suspect the driver has been drinking.
-They must rely on behavioural clues and observations.
+Existing breath screening laws have not served as a meaningful deterrent to impaired driving.
+Under the previous law, police could only demand a roadside breath sample if they had reasonable grounds to suspect the driver had been drinking.
+They had to rely on behavioural clues and observations.
 The problem is, however, that people not always exhibit obvious signs of intoxication, particularly those who routinely drink and drive.
-As a result, the majority of drinking drivers go undetected at sobriety checkpoints.
-In fact, data indicates a person would have to drive impaired, on average, once a week, every week, for more than 3 years before being charged with impaired driving offence, and for more than 6 years before being convicted.
+As a result, the majority of drinking drivers have been going undetected at sobriety checkpoints.
+In fact, data indicates that under the previous law, a person would have to drive impaired, on average, once a week, every week, for more than 3 years before being charged with impaired driving offence, and for more than 6 years before being convicted.